 Note: If you received tax-exempt dividends on shares that you held for six months or less and sold at a loss, you may claim only the portion of the loss that exceeds the amount of the dividends.
 View IRS Publication No. 550.

 The AMT may apply to those who have substantial tax deductions or derive substantial income from so-called "tax preference items"—incentive stock options, certain private activity municipal bonds, and other types of tax-sheltered investments.
 Income from these items generally must compose a significant percentage of the taxpayer's total income from all sources before triggering AMT liability.
 As regular tax rates have been lowered, the AMT is affecting more middle-income, as well as higher-income, taxpayers.

-At year-end, your fund should notify you of the percentage of fund dividends, if any, that was derived from tax preference items for AMT purposes.
-You may wish to consult a tax adviser or Instructions for IRS Form 6251 to determine if you are subject to this tax.
+At year-end, your fund should notify you of the fund dividends, if any, that were derived from tax preference items for AMT purposes.
+You may wish to consult a tax adviser or view IRS Form 6251 to determine if you are subject to this tax.

 - Exempt-interest dividends paid by a mutual fund are reported to the IRS.
-This amount is shown in box 10 of your Form 1099-DIV.
-You must report this (on Form 1040, line 8b) along with any other tax-exempt interest you may have received during the year.
+This amount is shown in Box 10 on your Form 1099-DIV.
+You must report this (on Form 1040, Line 8b) along with any other tax-exempt interest you may have received during the year.

 If a tax-free bond fund buys a municipal bond at a discount (price below par) and sells it for a profit, a portion of that capital gain may be taxed at the investor's ordinary income tax rate.

 At year-end, your fund should provide information regarding the percentage breakdown of your fund's earnings by state.
 Most states tax income earned on out-of-state municipal bonds; consult your state's taxing authority regarding tax treatment of municipal bond income.